• Skip to primary navigation

 5. Place the lid on the pressure cooker and lock it into place.
 Set the steam release knob to Sealing (if your model is not self-sealing).

-6. Press the Pressure Cook (or Manual) button and then the + or - button to choose 5 minutes.
+6. Press the Pressure Cook (or Manual) button and then the +/- button or dial to choose 5 minutes.
 High Pressure.

-8. When the cook cycle is finished, let the pot sit and naturally release pressure for 20 minutes minimum.
-This is a big full pot, so it will take time.
+8. When the cook cycle is finished, let the pot sit and naturally release pressure for 15 minutes.

 9. Manually release the remaining pressure by turning the steam release knob to the Venting position.
-Do this in short bursts, releasing the steam gradually, until you can be sure that none of the sauce will spew out with the steam.
-Be careful to keep the hot steam from burning you.
-Maybe use a spoon handle to move the knob, or wear silicone oven mitts.
+Do this in short bursts at first, releasing the steam gradually, until you can be sure that none of the sauce will spew out with the steam.
+Then open the vent all the way.

 Recipe Notes